monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 1. Create a branch and name it issue-### (for example issue-2864)
 1. Open Protege
-1. Prepre the owltools command:
+1. Prepare the owltools command:
 `owltools --use-catalog mondo-edit.obo  --obsolete-replace [CURIE 1] [CURIE 2] -o -f obo mondo-edit.obo`

 CURIE 1 = term to be obsoleted